gagarinchain/docs/docs/consensus.md

 title: Hotstuff consensus protocol
 sidebar_label: Hotstuff
 ---
-HotStuff is a leader-based Byzantine fault-tolerant replication protocol for the partially synchronous model.
+HotStuff is a leader-based Byzantine fault-tolerant replication protocol for the partially synchronous model.
 > we will be greatful here